 “Coastal landscape near Abbazia”, Ludwig Heinrich Jungnickel (1881-1965), late 1930s, oil on canvas, signed

-According to Peter Weber, a living relative of Jungnickel and the administrator of the estate, and Ilse Spielvogel-Bodo, author of his catalogue raisonné, this painting is the most important piece of art that Jungnickel created during his time in Opatija.
-The stroke is masterful, the scene is very emotional and the lighting on the stormy waves is exceptionally well done.
-Despite the agitated rolling of the waves, the whole atmosphere of the painting radiates calmness, peace and beauty.
+According to Peter Weber, a living relative and administrator of Jungnickel’s estate, and Ilse Spielvogel-Bodo, author of his catalog raisonné, this painting is the most important work Jungnickel created during his time in Opatija.
+The stroke is masterful, the scene very emotional, and the lighting of the stormy waves is also exceptionally well done.
+The whole atmosphere of the painting, despite the rough sea, radiates calm, peace and beauty.

 The German-Austrian painter Ludwig Heinrich Jungnickel (Wunsiedel 1881 – 1965 Vienna) already impressed as a young man with his extraordinary talent and initially pursued the career of a church painter.
 Soon, however, he left the Carinthian monastery, where he had begun his apprenticeship, and continued his training at the Munich and Vienna art academies.
 Later, he worked for the Wiener Werkstätte, for which he supplied several designs for various objects, primarily fabrics, carpets, and wallpapers.
 One of his most important assignments was to work on the decoration of the famous Palais Stoclet in Brussels.
 The most important Austrian artists of the time around 1900 worked on this iconic building, including Gustav Klimt, Josef Hoffmann and Michael Powolny.
 Ludwig Heinrich Jungnickel designed a surrounding wall frieze for the children’s room of the Palais.
 Jungnickel attained his artistic breakthrough with his so-called stencil spraying techniques.
 At the international art exhibitions in Amsterdam and Rome in 1911, he received his first awards.
 From 1924 onwards, Jungnickel was also a member of the “Künstlerhaus”.
 Today, Jungnickel is best known for his graphic work and his landscape and animal depictions.
 Like no other Jugendstil painter, he succeeded in capturing the soul and character of the animals he depicted and conveying it to the viewer.

-By sending the inquiry form, you accept the use of your data for this request.
+By sending the inquiry form, you accept the use of your data for this inquiry.
 Privacy Policy

 Monday to Friday: 11:00 a.m. – 7:00 p.m.